edzaga/sql-course/sql-course-en/lectures/week1/lecture1.rst

 series of tables, records, and fields.
 As a result, it creates a partial model of reality.
 Before physically create these tables in the DB, it should be performed a data model.

-The most extensive data model is the so called *E-R*.
+The most extensive data model is the so called **Entity-relationship (E-R)**.
 In the E-R model the starting point is a real situation from which are defined entities and relationships among those entities.

 **Entities**

-The objects that appear in real life correspond to an entity.
+The objects that appear in real life correspond to an **entity**.
 For example: students, employees, airplanes, cars, accommodation, etc.
 An entity results in a table in the DB.

 .. image:: ../../../sql-course/src/entidad.jpg
    :align: center

-These entities are composed of several attributes, which come to be their properties.
+These entities are composed of several **attributes**, which come to be their properties.
-For example: student’s entity shall have the attributes name, Social Security Number, nationality, date of birth, etc.
+For example: Student’s entity shall have the attributes *name, #socialSecurity, nationality, date of birth*, etc.

 .. image:: ../../../sql-course/src/atributo.jpg
    :align: center

-The attributes are also called columns in the terminology of DB.
+The attributes are also called **columns** in the terminology of DB.
-Among the attributes will be one or a set of them that is not repeated; this attribute or set of attributes is called the primary key.
-In the case of the students, it would be the Social Security Number.
+Among the attributes will be one or a set of them that is not repeated; this attribute or set of attributes is called the **primary key**.
+In the case of the students, it would be the #socialSecurity.
 In any entity there is always at least one key that in the worst case will be formed by all of the attributes of the table.
 Since there may be several keys and we need to pick one, we will take into account these rules: